HashemBahamdoon/Ping-pong-counter/README.md

 3. Press the "Toss-Up" button to determine which player serves first.

-4. Press the "Let Go" button to start the game and navigate to the scoreboard screen.

-5. During the game, click on the counters to increment the points for each player.
+4. During the game, click on the counters to increment the points for each player.

-6. The app will automatically declare the winner when a player reaches the winning score.
+5. The app will automatically declare the winner when a player reaches the winning score.

-7. To reset the game and scores, click the "Reset" button.
+6. To reset the game and scores, click the "Reset" button.

-8. To change the player names or the winning score, click the "Settings" button.
+7. To change the player names or the winning score, click the "Settings" button.

 ## Development